adrianov/db_report/README.md

 **Note for Rails Users:** The script is designed to work seamlessly with standard Rails `config/database.yml` files and respects the `RAILS_ENV` environment variable for selecting the default environment if `--environment` is not provided.

+### Parallel Processing

+The `--parallel` option enables parallel processing of tables, which can significantly speed up analysis when dealing with multiple tables.
+Each table is analyzed in a separate process, utilizing all available CPU cores.

+- By default, the number of parallel processes is auto-detected based on your system's processor count.
+- You can specify a custom number of processes with `--parallel-processes NUM`.
+- Each process creates its own database connection, so ensure your database server can handle the additional connections.
+- The `parallel` gem is required for this feature.
+It's included in the Gemfile.

+**Note:** When using parallel processing, the total number of database connections can be high (processes × pool size).
+Adjust your database server's connection limit accordingly.

 ## Output Example (JSON)

 The JSON output includes metadata and detailed stats per table/column: